Choice of training label matters: how to best use deep learning for quantitative MRI parameter estimation: Experimental evaluation

 \subsection{Testing data}

 Networks were tested on both synthetic and real qMRI data.
-The synthetic approach offers (a) known parameter groundtruths to assess estimation against, (b) arbitrarily large datasets, and (c) tunable data distributions, but is based on possibly simplified qMRI signals.
+The synthetic approach offers (i) known parameter groundtruths to assess estimation against, (ii) arbitrarily large datasets, and (iii) tunable data distributions, but is based on possibly simplified qMRI signals.
 This approach was used to assess parameter estimation performance in a controlled, rigorous manner; real data was subsequently used to validate the trends observed in silico.

 Synthetic data was generated with sampling, parameter distributions, and noise levels matching those used in network training.
 The IVIM parameter space in which the networks were trained was uniformly sub-divided 10 times in each dimension, to analyse estimation performance as a function of parameter value.
 At each point in the parameter space, 500 corresponding noisy signals were generated and used to test network performance, accounting for variation under noise repetition.